Desensitising dogs to loud noises

-It’s always a good idea to try and desensitise a youngster to loud noises during its early training.
+One reader writes that she had a young Labrador gundog who was coming along well in training – and then somebody set off a firework nearby when she was out in the field.
+As a result she is now terrified of fireworks.
+So what can you do about it?
+It’s always a good idea to try and desensitise a young dog to loud noises during its early training.
 Start up the vacuum cleaner, the hairdryer, bang the doors, put the TV on an action film…

-This is important because if a dog isn’t exposed to loud noises when still a puppy, it’s not uncommon for it to develop a fear of fireworks and loud bangs as it gets older.
+If a dog isn’t exposed to loud noises when still a puppy, it could well develop a fear of fireworks and loud bangs as it gets older.
 This is even more serious with gundogs who should be trained from a young age that the sight of a gun will bring pleasure and not fear of a loud bang.

 Curing fear of firework bangs

-I have cured several adult dogs which showed fear of bangs through a careful desensitisation process.
+I have cured firework fear in dogs which were adults through a careful desensitisation process.
 I cured another dog, a six-year-old Labrador bitch, which was terrified of fireworks, by flooding its senses and using food as a diversion.